Teatro Marcello has two storeys of arches – empty apart from the ghosts – but, above, are glazed windows.

 On the morning of 19 August, Vittoria wrote her last letter to Umberto.
 She read about his death shortly afterwards in the newspaper.
 Vittoria kept his letters hidden in a trunk and they were found only in 2006.

-Vittoria and Leone separated, probably in 1917.
-He left for Canada in 1927, with his mistress and their daughter, who was born in 1917.
-Leone remained in Canada until his death in 1935.
+Leone left for Canada in 1927, with his mistress and their ten year old daughter.
+He remained in Canada until his death in 1935.

 World War II